All Episodes

 You can't go out there.

-I mean, the only way you can go out there and talk about this and not talk about this is get involved in the entertainment community with some brain-dead person that has no clue even that John McCain's alive.
+I mean, the only way you can go out there and talk about this and not talk about this is get involved in the entertainment community with some brain-dead person who has no clue even that John McCain's alive.

-Um that's the only way you can escape it.
+That's the only way you can escape it.

-And so uh I'm talking to his golfer.
+And so I'm talking to his golfers.

-So I talked to the guy, chatted in up for about a minute or two, just getting to know him and asking about policies, and we got down to business.
+So I talked to the guy, chatted him up for about a minute or two, just getting to know him and asking about policies.

-So what language would you like to take the test in?
+What language would you like to take the test in?

 I have to ask, sir.